jacobrosenthal/SplitStream/README.md

 #TapStream

 Man in the middle reads and writes to an Arduino Stream object.
 Usefule for logging and debugging.
-For read and write char, you can uncomment TAPSTREAM_DEBUG in TapStream.cpp to print as hex with w: or r: prepended before the operation for more useful logging.

 ##Install
 As usual, download zip, unzip and rename to remove the dash character and place in your Arduino Libraries folder, on MacOSX ~/Documents/Arduino/libraries/